SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: System Model and Problem Formulation

 \subsection{Analysis of Problem Hardness}

-The optimization problem formulated in~\eqref{eq:objective_problem} falls into the class of Mixed-Integer Non-Linear Programming (MINLP), which is fundamentally NP-hard.
-To justify the necessity of the proposed polynomial-time heuristic, we analyze the intractability from three perspectives: \begin{itemize} \item \textbf{Combinatorial Complexity:} The user association variable $\mu_{i,j}$ is binary, i.e., $\mu_{i,j} \in \{0,1\}$.
-Even if the UAV locations $\mathcal{U}$ are fixed, the sub-problem of determining the optimal user association under capacity constraints (7d) and QoS constraints (7c) resembles the Generalized Assignment Problem (GAP), which is NP-hard.
+To justify the necessity of the proposed polynomial-time heuristic, we analyze the intractability of the MINLP problem formulated in \eqref{eq:optimization_problem} from three perspectives: \begin{itemize} \item \textbf{Combinatorial Complexity:} The user association variable $\mu_{i,j}$ is binary.
+Even if the UAV locations $\mathbf{U}$ are fixed, the sub-problem of determining the optimal user association under capacity constraints \eqref{cons:capacity} and QoS constraints \eqref{cons:qos} resembles the \textit{Generalized Assignment Problem} (GAP), which is NP-hard.
 In the worst-case exhaustive search scenario, the potential solution space for associating $N$ users to $K$ UAVs scales as $O(K^N)$.
-For a dense urban scenario with $N=1000$ and $K=10$, the search space size becomes astronomical ($10^{1000}$), rendering brute-force approaches computationally intractable for real-time applications. \item \textbf{Non-Convexity of Continuous Optimization:} The continuous sub-problem of optimizing UAV coordinates $\mathbf{u}_j$ (for a fixed association $\mathcal{M}$) is non-convex.
-This arises primarily from the achievable data rate constraint (7c).
-The data rate $R_{i,j}$ in (5) is a logarithmic function of the SINR, which contains the Euclidean distance $d_{i,j} = \|\mathbf{u}_j - \mathbf{w}_i\|$ in the denominator of the path loss term.
-Specifically, the interference term $I_{\rm inter} = \sum_{k \neq j} P_{r,i,k}$ in the denominator of the SINR expression (4) makes the objective function and the feasible region highly non-convex.
-Consequently, standard convex optimization techniques (e.g., interior-point methods) cannot guarantee global optimality and may get trapped in local optima. \item \textbf{Variable Coupling:} The binary association variables $\mathcal{M}$ and continuous position variables $\mathcal{U}$ are intricately coupled in constraints (7c) and (7d).
+For a dense urban scenario with $N=1000$ and $K=10$, the search space size becomes astronomical ($10^{1000}$), rendering brute-force approaches computationally intractable for real-time applications. \item \textbf{Non-Convexity of Continuous Optimization:} The continuous sub-problem of optimizing UAV coordinates $\mathbf{u}_j$ (for a fixed association $\mathbf{M}$) is non-convex.
+This arises primarily from the achievable data rate constraint \eqref{cons:qos}.
+The data rate $R_{i,j}$ defined in \eqref{eq:data_rate} is a logarithmic function of the SINR, which contains the Euclidean distance $d_{i,j} = \|\mathbf{u}_j - \mathbf{w}_i\|$ in the denominator of the path loss term.
+Specifically, the interference term $I_{\text{inter}} = \sum_{k \neq j} P_{r,i,k}$ in the denominator of the SINR expression \eqref{eq:sinr} makes the objective function and the feasible region highly non-convex.
+Consequently, standard convex optimization techniques (e.g., interior-point methods) cannot guarantee global optimality and may get trapped in local optima. \item \textbf{Variable Coupling:} The binary association variables $\mathbf{M}$ and continuous position variables $\mathbf{U}$ are intricately coupled in constraints \eqref{cons:qos} and \eqref{cons:capacity}.
 The optimal 3D position of a UAV depends on the set of users it serves (to minimize path loss), while the optimal set of served users depends on the UAV's position (to satisfy SINR thresholds).
 This mutual dependency prevents the problem from being decomposed into independent sub-problems.
-While iterative methods like Block Coordinate Descent (BCD) can be applied, they typically suffer from slow convergence speeds and high computational overhead. \end{itemize}
+While iterative methods like \textit{Block Coordinate Descent} (BCD) can be applied, they typically suffer from slow convergence speeds and high computational overhead. \end{itemize}